onzfonz/comp227/src/content/4/en/part4c.md

 ]
 ```

-Since users can have many notes, the related ids are stored in an array in the <i>notes</i> field.
+Since users can have many notes, the related ids are stored in an array in the `notes` field.

 Document databases also offer a radically different way of organizing the data: In some situations, it might be beneficial to nest the entire notes array as a part of the documents in the users collection: